-UNFCU Foundation's Board of Directors is comprised of five volunteers from UNFCU's senior management team and board of directors, and three outside directors.
-UNFCU also provides staff support.
-The estimated value of in-kind payroll is \$174,972 and \$152,694 for the years ended December 31, 2022 and 2021, respectively.
+UNFCU Foundation Inc.'s Board of Directors is comprised of five volunteers from United Nations Federal Credit Union's (UNFCU) senior management team and board of directors, and three outside directors.
+UNFCU Foundation also provides staff support.
+The estimated value of in-kind payroll is \$191,826 and \$174,972 for the years ended December 31, 2023 and 2022, respectively.
 UNFCU Foundation occupies its office space rent free.
-The estimated value of in-kind occupancy amounted to \$6,000 for both the years ended December 31, 2022 and 2021.
+The estimated value of in-kind occupancy amounted to \$6,000 for each of the years ended December 31, 2023.